samcurteis/ga-project-4-frontend/README.md

         return Response(serialized_poems.data, status=status.HTTP_200_OK)
 ```

-I also added reduced serializers which I would use when calling a lot of data to make sure that I was receiving nothing more than I needed in order to maximise efficiency.
+I also added reduced serializers which I would use when calling a lot of data to make sure that I was receiving nothing more than I needed to maximise efficiency.

 ```
 class ReducedPoemSerializer(serializers.ModelSerializer):